 BCC and BSTC continued to attract more students, and the legislature began encouraging community and technical colleges to cooperate, the first discussions of consolidation were held.
 The advantages to students were clear.
 Both colleges volunteered to become one of the first merged colleges in the state, and Central Lakes College was created in 1995.

-The Staples campus of CLC remains the center for training in Diesel and Heavy Equipment, Machine Tool Technology, Videography, Communication Art and Design, and Photographic Technology, Robotics, Nursing, and Medical Assisting.
+The Staples campus of CLC remains the center for training in Diesel and Heavy Equipment, Machine Tool Technology, Robotics, Ag Science, Nursing, and Medical Assisting.
 Started in 1950, the campus outgrew the original building, and in 1971 a complete new campus was built — then expanded in 1985.

 In Brainerd, a $24 million two-story addition opened in 1996 as part of the newly combined college: Central Lakes.
 It features “smart classrooms” with multi-media capabilities and interactive communication to deliver education anywhere in the world, tailored to student needs.
 That same year, the CLC women’s basketball team helped put the new name on the map by winning the Division III national championship.

 Campus improvements in Brainerd over the past decade include the addition of a music rehearsal hall and remodeled practice space, a black box theatre named for the program’s creator (Bob Dryden), a remodeled Chalberg Theatre, new science lab, new math lab, the Skone Family Conservatory housing the Humphrey Center for American Indian Studies, and the Veterans Resource Center.

-Staples campus improvements include a science lab, nursing lab, videography classroom, lab, and studio, medical assistant classroom-lab, photographic imaging wing, and fitness center.
+Staples campus improvements include a science lab, nursing lab, medical assistant classroom-lab, and fitness center.
 Several energy-related initiatives using bio-fuels and alternative resources for heat have been implemented at Staples, where the Agriculture and Energy Center continues an applied research mission in partnership with university and private enterprise.